fp7-netide/Usecases/Usecase2/README.md

 ### Installation

 Currently, there are two versions of the UC implemented: one implemented in Pyretic for the first release of the NetIDE Engine (which followed the Pyretic intermediate protocol) and a second one implemented in Ryu for the second release of the NetIDE Engine (which follows the NetIDE intermediate protocol).

-Check each folder (pyretic/ryu) for each specific implementation and installation steps.
+Check each folder (```pyretic```/```ryu```) for each specific implementation and installation steps.

+The ```NetIDE``` folder contains the composition files required by the NetIDE Core when using the Engine.

 ### Testing

-This use case has been installed and experimented with using v0.2 of the NetIDE software.
-A particular focus was on the usability of the installation process and the ease of use of the topology editor, the main tool available at the time.
-Performance measurement is also an outstanding task.
-These topics will be addressed in the 3rd year of the NetIDE project.
+This use case has been installed and experimented with using v1.0 of the NetIDE software.
+A particular focus was on the usability of the installation process, the ease of use of the topology editor and the tools interfaces provided by the IDE.
+The ```examples/UC2``` folder in the IDE repository contains the full NetIDE project of UC2 (to be directly loaded in the IDE).